Taking Care of the Family After Brain Injury

 Life goes on, despite your loved one's injury.
 Take time to relax and do things you enjoy.
 Try to stay in touch with friends.
 Make new contacts.
 Talk about things other than the patient.

 Take good care of yourself.
+Family caregivers are at higher risk of emotional and physical problems than the general population.
 Follow these tips:

-You can’t do it all by yourself.
+You can't do it all by yourself.
 No one can.
-Ask for help, and accept help when it’s offered.
-Don’t worry about repaying favors.
+Only when we take care of ourselves can we take care of others.
+Ask for help, and accept help when it's offered.
+Don't worry about repaying favors.
 Ask a friend to listen.
 Allow a neighbor to run an errand or pull weeds.